- GLRC 208

 assimilation and machine learning techniques.
 By applying the IRESM to simulate and

 analyze regional processes across a range of spatiotemporal scales, Dr. Xue and his

 team, in collaboration with a wide range of scientists and experts, try to understand

 and predict how the Great Lakes system responds to long- and short-term natural and

 anthropogenic disturbances, such as climate variability, extreme events, and coastal

 hazards, and other lake biophysical processes.
 Dr. Xue’s research has been supported

-by NOAA, NASA, USGS, EPA, DOE, State of Michigan, and other funding sources.
+by NOAA, NASA, USGS, EPA, DOE, NSF, State of Michigan, and other private funding sources.

 Dr. Xue's doctoral study in Oceanography at the University of Massachusetts Intercampus Marine Science program, his post-doctoral work at the Massachusetts Institute of Technology, as well as his current research also provided him with exposure to several marine systems, including the Maritime Continent, the Persian/Arabian Gulf, the East China Sea, the Changjiang Estuary, the Gulf of Maine, and Massachusetts Coastal Waters.

 Dr. Xue holds a joint appointment – Scientist in the Environmental Science Division, Argonne National Laboratory.
 His joint appointment with Argonne aims to build a more comprehensive predictive understanding of coastal systems by applying IRESMs across broader scales.